tao-cumplido/binary-reader/packages/reader/readme.md

 type DataReader<Value> = (state: DataReaderState) => BytesValue<Value>;
 ```

-Custom data readers can be passed to the `next()` method of a `BinaryReader` instance and can be used to read blocks of data like structs.
+Custom data types can be passed to the `next()` method of a `BinaryReader` instance and can be used to read blocks of data like structs.
 The built-in types can give an idea of how to implement such a method.
 Note that some implementations are a bit more complex since they need to differentiate between synchronous and asynchronous access.
 Asynchronous access is more complex and is still lacking documentation.

+Custom encodings can be implemented in a similar fashion.
+See the sources for examples.

 [npm-image]: https://img.shields.io/npm/v/@nishin/reader.svg
 [npm-url]: https://npmjs.org/package/@nishin/reader